Alicespyglass/alexa1-hello-world/README.md

 # alexa1-hello-world

+Presenting - Elocution by Alexa.
+With the imminent rise of Skynet, one must be able to blend in in order to survive.

+Stay tuned for the robot dance module.

-A first attempt at creating an Alexa skill following Makers Academy's Alexa series.
+Part 1 of creating an Alexa skill following Makers Academy's Alexa series.

 **Note**

 Not yet submitted to Amazon for certification.
 Let me know if you'd like to be a tester.

 ## Set-up